sonertari/SSLproxy/README.md

 	https 127.0.0.1 8443 up:8080

-SSLproxy listens for HTTPS connections on 127.0.0.1:8443.
-Upon receiving a connection from the Client, it decrypts and diverts the packets to a Program listening on 127.0.0.1:8080.
-After processing the packets, the Program gives them back to SSLproxy listening on a dynamically assigned address, which the Program obtains from the SSLproxy line in the first packet in the connection.
+- SSLproxy listens for HTTPS connections on 127.0.0.1:8443.
+- Upon receiving a connection from the Client, it decrypts and diverts the packets to a Program listening on 127.0.0.1:8080.
+The default return address is 127.0.0.1, which can be configured by the `ua` option.
+- After processing the packets, the Program gives them back to SSLproxy listening on a dynamically assigned address, which the Program obtains from the SSLproxy line in the first packet in the connection.
-Then SSLproxy re-encrypts and sends the packets to the Server.
-The response from the Server follows the same path to the Client in reverse order.
+- Then SSLproxy re-encrypts and sends the packets to the Server.

+The response from the Server follows the same path back to the Client in reverse order.

 #### SSLproxy line